osu-mist/RestPR/pseudocode.md

 if db connection is live
 	if api_key parameter exists in the user permissions table delete specified user from the table
-		//Delete is idempotent so we don’t have to check if it exists in advance 200 successful response
+		200 successful response
 	else
 		401 invalid authorization error else
 	500 internal server error
 ```
+Delete is idempotent so we don’t have to check if it exists in advance

 ##POST TOURNAMENT